 - What cheese is best on keto diet?
 Most cheese varieties are low in carbs — you’ll want to avoid cheese with fruit or honey added.
 Check out my guide to low carb cheese for more details.

 - What is a good replacement for crackers?
 Homemade cheese crackers, parmesan crisps, or veggie chips are great cracker replacements.
 If you’re looking for something even easier, try sliced veggies!

 Cheese CrackersPrint Recipe Pin Recipe

 - 2 Cups Meltable Cheese shredded.
 Such as mozzarella, cheddar, pepper jack, or jack.

 - 1 Cup Almond Flour

 - 1 Egg

-- 1/2 Teaspoon Salt
+- 1/2 Teaspoon Kosher Salt

-- Preheat oven to 350 F.
+- Prep.
+Preheat oven to 350 F.

 - Shape.
 Remove dough from the food processor using a rubber spatula and sandwich it between two sheets of parchment paper.
-Use a rolling pin to roll the dough into a thing and even layer about ¼ - ⅛” thick — the thinner the dough the crunchier the cracker.
+Use a rolling pin to roll the dough into a thin and even layer about ¼" thick — the thinner the dough the crunchier the cracker.
 Use a pizza cutter to cut 1.5" square crackers.